FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-resource-pack.md

 2. Within your server list, choose a server.

 3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console) of your server.
-In the navigation menu, open the "Minecraft" category and navigate to [Config](https://client.falixnodes.net/server/properties).
+In the navigation menu, open the "Minecraft" category and navigate to [Server Properties](https://client.falixnodes.net/server/properties).

-4. Scroll to the Resource Packs section
+4. Find and set `resource-pack` to the direct download link we obtained before.

-You will see the following options:
-- **Require Resource Pack** – force players to use the pack
-- **Resource Pack URL** – direct URL to the pack (auto-filled on upload)
-- **Upload Pack** – upload a `.zip` file
-- **Resource Pack ID** – unique identifier for advanced setups
-- **Resource Pack Prompt** – message shown to players
-- **Resource Pack SHA1** – integrity checksum

----
-### Uploading a Resource Pack
-FalixNodes now supports **direct ZIP uploading**, making the process simpler and eliminating the need for external hosting.

-To upload a pack:

-1. Click **Upload Pack**.
-2. Select your resource pack as a **`.zip`** file.
-3. After uploading, the **Resource Pack URL** field will automatically populate.

-Your archive must:
-- Be in `.zip` format
-- Contain the `assets/` folder in the **root**, not inside another directory

-Once uploaded, the pack can be delivered to players immediately.
+5. To save your changes, click on "**Submit**{: .blue }" at the top of the list.

+6. (Re)start your server.

+{: .success}

+> If you have successfully added the resource pack, you should be prompted with a "Download Resource Pack?" popup the next time you join the server.

 ### Enforcing the Resource Pack